Rafarello/Zippia_Frontend_Challenge/README.md

 # Main tools

-This project was made mainly with React.js with functional components and Javascript.
+This project was made mainly with React.js with functional components, Javascript and Axios for fetching requests from the API.
 Some React Hooks, as useState, useEffect, useContext also have been used to assist the development.

 # Project structure